learn-co-curriculum/dsc-cross-validation/README.md

 You learned about train-test split before, but also noticed that running the model with a different split for train and test can lead to significantly different results.
 This is one of the many reasons why you'll want to consider cross-validation!

+## Objectives
+You will be able to:
+* Perform cross validation on a model to determine optimal model performance

 ## The problem with train-test split

 When using train-test split, random samples of data are created for the training and the test set.
 The problem with this is that the training and test MSE strongly depend on how the training and test sets were created.
 Let's see how this happens in practice using the auto-mpg data.